zimoykin/library-pkg/libs/kafka/README.md

 # HOW TO USE

-This module is used to manage quizzes.
-It integrates with Kafka for messaging and provides the necessary controllers and services for handling quiz-related operations.
+This is module of nestjs app is using to subscribe and publish message on kafka

 ## Installation